vigu2004/travel-mcp/README.md

-# Travel Company MCP Server
+# Travel Company MCP Server (With Intentional Vulnerabilities)

 A Model Context Protocol (MCP) server providing in-memory travel data for flights, hotels, and car rentals.
-Built using Anthropic's official MCP SDK.
+This server contains **intentional security vulnerabilities** for testing MCP security scanners and demonstrating common web application vulnerabilities.

+⚠️ **WARNING:** This server is intentionally vulnerable and should NEVER be used in production!

 ## Features